 Whale watching in New Zeland

-New Zeland is one of the last nature paradise on earth where is very common to watch most of the biggest marine mammals: whales, seals, dolphins… The most famous tours sails from Kaikoura, in the north of Christchurch.
+New Zeland is one of the last natural paradises on earth where is very common to watch most of the biggest marine mammals: whales, seals, dolphins… The most famous tours sails from Kaikoura, in the north of Christchurch.

 Swim with dolphins and whale watching in French Polynesia

 Its beaches have that exotic charm, but if you enter the water then it seems to swim with mask and snorkel in a natural aquarium.
-In Polynesia you can have make fun encounters with colorful fish among the lagoons of the atolls of Rangiroa and Tikehau.
+In Polynesia, you can have made fun encounters with colourful fish among the lagoons of the atolls of Rangiroa and Tikehau.
 Here it is not difficult to spot the dolphins jumping on the horizon or, if you are lucky, meet the most playful when they approach the coast and the humans.